ja-k-e/notey/README.md

 Add the Slack token to your production env variable `SLACK_TOKENS`, and be sure that the value is an array `['SLACK_TEAM_1_TOKEN', 'SLACK_TEAM_2_TOKEN']`.

 You can customize the response in `NotesController#slack`.

+By default, notey looks for a color at the beginning of a string and an image url in the entire string.